Akecel/gechoplate/README.md

 ## About Gechoplate

 Gechoplate is a simple MVC boilerplate to design Rest APIs in Golang.
-It provides several basic features like a highly optimized HTTP router, a JWT authentication system, and a full-featured QueryBuilder.
+It provides several basic features like a highly optimized HTTP router, a JWT authentication system and a full-featured QueryBuilder.

 >This boilerplate has been designed to be used by everyone and especially for developers new to the Go language, feel free to use it in your personnal or school projects !